June 23, 2019

 See Genesis 37:1–36.

 Copyright © 2021, Alistair Begg.
 Used by permission.
 All rights reserved.

-Scripture taken from The Holy Bible, English Standard Version.
-Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
+Unless otherwise indicated, all Scripture quotations for sermons preached on or after November 6, 2011 are taken from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
-Text provided by the Crossway Bibles Web Service.

 For sermons preached before November 6, 2011, unless otherwise indicated, all Scripture quotations are taken from The Holy Bible, New International Version® (NIV®), copyright © 1973 1978 1984 by Biblica, Inc.TM Used by permission.
 All rights reserved worldwide.